DineWithMe/Development-Tools/vs code/README.md

 With open source comes great community, with great community comes great extensions, most extensions listed were compared to alternatives in term of functionality, popularity and ease of use.

-I choose what I believe is the best, you are free to have your own options, you should be able to find similar extension in your favourite editor.
+I choose what I believe is the best, you are free to have your own options, you should be able to find similar extension in your favorite editor.

 ## 1. Auto Close Tag